 Accommodations are usually the main budget-buster for a Caribbean vacation.
 Large resorts have enormous pools, all-inclusive pricing, and/or a huge variety of onsite activities, and those are great perks.
 But none of that comes cheap.
-Resort fees can be as much as 10-15 percent of room rates (and that’s in addition to local taxes).
-Instead, consider a small boutique property — fewer bells and whistles often translate to lower pricing.
+Resort fees can be as much as 10 to 15 percent of room rates (and that’s in addition to local taxes).
+Instead, consider a small boutique property, as fewer bells and whistles often translate to lower pricing.
 You don’t have to sacrifice creature comforts, but there’s no need to pay the overhead for a lengthy menu of amenities you may or may not use.

 Another great strategy?
 Rent a standalone villa, which can be much less expensive than choosing a resort.
 Economies of scale come into play here — share a villa with at least one other family and the costs drop for everyone.
 Many villa rates include a housekeeper and/or private chef; eating in-house usually saves a lot of money.

 Gazing over the water from the bedroom window is a treat, but the same panorama can be seen from the hotel grounds.
 If you’re on a budget, book a garden view or partial ocean view room.
 You lose the amazing vistas, but the savings can be a worthy tradeoff.
 Consider, too, how much time you will actually spend in your accommodations versus outside enjoying the sun and sand.